KlevaSaki/Markdown-Tutorial/README.md

 ## Github Markdown

-starting triple backticks and ending triple backticks creates a more darker area for our code, or set of instructions.
+starting triple backticks and ending triple backticks creates a lighter area for our code, or set of instructions.
 Like so;

 ```
     1. This is the first line of instruction